How to work with Roles in ASP.NET Core Identity

 This attribute will call a Custom Tag Helper which will modify this td element to display a list of all the Users who are members of each Role.

-Next, create a folder on the root of the project and call it CustomTagHelpers.
+Next, create a folder on the root of the app and call it CustomTagHelpers.
 To this folder add a new class and call it RoleUsersTH.cs.
 This class will serve as a Custom TagHelper.
 The code of this RoleUserTH.cs is given below:

 using Identity.Models;